chrisport/slotprovider/README.md

 Experimental package.
 Manages a number of free slots which can be acquired and released concurrently.
 **No blocking:** If there is no free slot, the Acquire method returns immediately with false.
-There are 4 implementations .
+There are 5 implementations .
+ - Using int64 with padding and atomic package
  - Using int64 and atomic package
  - Using sync.Mutex
  - Using 1 buffered channel